-- What are the benefits of volunteering abroad as a teenager?
+- What are the benefits of joining a teen volunteer program?

-Don't let age be a barrier!
-If you are volunteering abroad under 18, you can volunteer with a parent, guardian, or relative who is 18 years or older.
-Volunteering with a family member can be an awesome experience that brings you closer and gives your family holidays a greater sense of purpose.
+If you are volunteering abroad under 16 years of age, you can volunteer with a parent, guardian, or relative who is 18 years or older.
+Volunteering abroad as a family can be an awesome experience that brings you closer and gives your family holidays a greater sense of purpose.
 This means you can roll up your sleeves and get stuck in on the same meaningful project and when you have downtime you can head out together and explore all your destination has to offer.
-It doesn’t get much better than that.

-What are the benefits of volunteering abroad for teens?
+What are the benefits of joining a teen volunteer program overseas?

-There is no doubt that volunteering as a teenager is a great way to add to your education and it will stand out on your college application and resume.
-After all, nothing teaches you more than traveling the world and accumulating experiences.
+There is no doubt that volunteering as a teenager is a meaningful way to extend to your education and add credentials that will stand out on your college application and resume.
+After all, nothing teaches you more than traveling and accumulating real world experiences.
 Our local team will ensure you are matched to a placement which will allow you to make a valuable contribution to the project and community you are volunteering in.
 Crossing boundaries to work side-by-side with people from different parts of the world fosters global understanding and is something every volunteer on an IVHQ program takes away from their time abroad.
 Not only that but living in a country different to your own means that you will be immersed in a new culture, cuisine, and way of thinking.
-This time abroad will shape you and how you work as a team, manage time and communicate with others.
+Going on a teen service trip will shape you and how you work as a team, manage time and communicate with others.

-Chances are your parents will also be keen to learn more about IVHQ, especially if they are coming with you, so make sure they read our information for parents as you continue to explore our teen volunteer abroad programs.
+Chances are your parents will also want to learn more about IVHQ, whether or not they will be traveling with you, so this resource for parents will come in handy as you continue explore our teen volunteer opportunities.
 No doubt you have already fielded questions around your safety while abroad.
-You aren’t alone!
-Having placed more than 60,000 volunteers abroad, we’re always happy to speak with parents to ensure all their questions are answered and they feel comfortable with your volunteer trip plans.
-Through our online safety training, comprehensive information booklets, ongoing support from experienced Program Managers, and round-the-clock support from our local teams - volunteers are well supported to make the most of their time abroad.
+You aren’t alone - having placed more than 132,000 volunteers abroad, we’re always happy to speak with parents to ensure all their questions are answered and they feel comfortable with your volunteer trip plans.
+Through our online safety training, comprehensive information booklets, ongoing support from experienced Program Managers, and round-the-clock support from our local teams - IVHQ volunteers are well supported to make the most of their time abroad.